ixiaopan/blog/content/post/descriptive-statistics.md

 There are two main branches of statistics :

-- descriptive statistics tells us the statistics about data like mean, mode and standard deviation, which you've learned in high school.
+- descriptive statistics tells us the statistics about the data like mean, mode and standard deviation, which you've learned in high school.

 - inferential statistics, on the other hand, uses a random dataset sampled from population to make inferences about population.